-In addition to managing your business hierarchy, location attributes, security and authentication; Metro Foundation facilitates the free movement of data in and out of the platform, and seamlessly between modules.
+Foundation manages your business hierarchy, location attributes, security and authentication as well as facilitating the free movement of data in and out of the platform, and seamlessly between other Metro modules.
 Should you add another module to your current Metro technology set, existing data is used to minimise configuration/setup time and accelerate the go-live of each module.
 The value of having ‘one version of the truth’ extends further than accuracy, agility and cost alone.
 For example, data held within the Employee Management module can be used to target communications or tasks based on the availability, skill sets, workload and capacity of an individual within a store.

 Discover more about each module by selecting from the tabs below:

 Each metro user account is assigned a role (or multiple roles).
 The roll(s) determine the user’s level within the metro hierarchy.
 Each role is set with security permissions that allow the user to see only the relevant functions available to their level and position.